|Nutritional Guidelines (per serving)|

 - 2 tablespoons cold water

-Toss the stew beef pieces with the flour, 1/2 teaspoon salt, and 1/8 teaspoon pepper.
+Toss the stew beef pieces with the flour, salt, and pepper.
 Add the beef to the bacon mixture and cook for about 3 minutes, stirring frequently.

 Add the olive oil along with the mushrooms, celery, and onion.
 Cook over medium heat, frequently stirring until the onion is translucent and the beef has browned nicely.

 Add the beef stock and bay leaf and bring to a boil over high heat.
 Cover the pan, reduce the heat to low, and simmer for 45 minutes.

 Add the barley, carrots, and turnip.
 Reduce heat to low.
 Cover and simmer for 25 minutes.

 Add potatoes and simmer for about 25 minutes longer, or until the vegetables and meat are tender.

 Add thawed the peas to the stew and cook for about 10 minutes longer.

 To thicken the stew, combine the 2 tablespoons of flour with 2 tablespoons of cold water.
 Whisk until smooth.
 Stir the flour mixture into the stew.
 Continue cooking until thickened, stirring constantly.

 Serve and enjoy!